It’s super easy to install Chromium on Ubuntu 18.04 LTS and above, both from the command line and from the Ubuntu Software store.

-sudo apt-get install chromium-browser in a new Terminal window to install Chromium on your Ubuntu, Linux Mint, and other related Linux distributions.
+sudo apt-get install chromium-browser in a new Terminal window to install Chromium on your Ubuntu, Linux Mint, and other related Linux distributions to get it.

-Chromium is a free, open source project developed (primarily) by Google and serves as the foundation of the Google Chrome browser (we’ve a separate article if you want to install Google Chrome on Ubuntu).
+Chromium (in case you’ve never heard of it) is a free, open source project developed (primarily) by Google.
+It serves as the foundation of the Google Chrome browser (we’ve a separate article if you want to install Google Chrome on Ubuntu).

-The differences between Chromium and Google Chrome are slight, with Chromium lacking a few of the proprietary extras that its branded sibling ships with.
+The differences between Chromium and Google Chrome are slight.
+Chromium lacks a few of the proprietary extras that its branded sibling comes bundled with, such as a built-in PDF reader.

 Chromium is also used as the basis for several other leading web browsers, including Vivaldi, Opera, and (most recently) Microsoft Edge.

-Oh, and if you’re wondering if Google Chrome extensions work in Chromium, the answer is yes.
-You can also use Google sync to keep your passwords, bookmarks and settings in check between Chrome and Chromium, too.
+If you’re wondering whether Google Chrome extensions work in Chromium, then the answer is yes.
+You can even use Google sync to keep your passwords, bookmarks, settings and extension in check between Chrome and Chromium, too.

 Install Chromium on Ubuntu & Linux Mint